-IMAC Sepharose 6 Fast Flow is supplied free of metal ions and thus needs to be charged with a suitable ion before use.
+IMAC Sepharose High Performance is supplied free of metal ions and thus needs to be charged with a suitable ion before use.
 The choice of metal ion is dependent on the type of application and the specific protein to be purified.
-The metal ions predominantly used in IMAC are Cu2+, Zn2+, Co2+, and Ni2+.
+The metal ions predominantly used in IMAC are Cu^{2+} , Zn^{2+} , Co^{2+} , and Ni^{2+} .
 For choice of metal ion, see "Optimization".

-For histidine-tagged protein applications, imidazole at low concentrations is commonly used in the sample as well as in the binding/wash buffer to minimize binding of unwanted host cell proteins.
+For histidine-tagged proteins, imidazole at low concentrations is commonly used in the sample, as well as in the binding/wash buffer to minimize binding of unwanted host cell proteins.
 At somewhat higher concentrations, imidazole may decrease the binding of histidine-tagged proteins.
-The imidazole concentration must therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins) and high yield (binding of all the histidine-tagged protein).
+The imidazole concentration must therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins) and high yield (binding all of the histidine-tagged protein).
 In general, the concentration of imidazole that will give optimal purification results is protein-dependent, see "Optimization".

 The most frequently used elution procedure for histidine-tagged proteins is based on a competitive displacement by imidazole.
-Target proteins can also be eluted from the medium by several other methods or combinations of methods - for example, low-pH elution in the range of pH 7.5 to pH 4.
+As alternatives to imidazole elution, target proteins can be eluted from the medium by several other methods or combinations of methods - for example, low-pH elution within the range of pH 7.5 to pH 4.
 Below pH 4, metal ions may be stripped off the medium.
 Elution can be done stepwise or with linear gradients.